soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 **Papers**

 **Theoretical linguistics**
 - To appear | Lee, Soo-Hwan, and Yining Nie.
 To appear.
-Korean case stacking and the nominal template. _Proceedings of 45th Annual Penn Linguistics Conference_}. | [[bibtex]]
+Korean case stacking and the nominal template. _Proceedings of 45th Annual Penn Linguistics Conference_. |
 - 2020 | Lee, Soo-Hwan.
 2020.
 Speech act phrases in Korean nominal structures. _Proceedings of Japanese/Korean Linguistics 27_. | [bibtex]
 - 2020 | Lee, Soo-Hwan.
 2020.
 Prosody and EPP in Swahili.
-2020. _Proceedings of Annual Meeting on Phonology 2019_. | [bibtex]
+2020. _Proceedings of the 2019 Annual Meeting on Phonology_. | [bibtex]
-- Nominal mismatches in Swahili locatives.
+- 2019| Lee, Soo-Hwan, and Doo-Won Lee.
 2019.
-Proceedings of LSA 2019. (with Doo-Won Lee) | [bibtex]
+Nominal mismatches in Swahili locatives. _Proceedings of the Linguistic Society of America 2019_. | [bibtex]
 - Suppletion in serial verb constructions.
 2018.
 Studies in Generative Grammar 28(3). | [bibtex]
 - Suppletive allomorphy conditioned by humbleness in Korean.
 2018.
 Proceedings of BLS 44. (with Minjung Kim) | [bibtex]